shyim/wolfi-php/images/nginx/README.md

 # Nginx + PHP-FPM

 This image contains Nginx and PHP-FPM in the same container.
-To run both processes in the same container, we use hivemind a Procfile compatible process manager.
+To run both processes in the same container, we use hivemind, a Procfile compatible process manager.

 ## Usage